How Many Hills Are There

 |

 It's hard to suggest a name for this one.
-Hollywood Hill
+Hollywood Hill would be a

-to be a popular choice. |
+popular choice. |

 ||